tise-genene/tutor-marketplace/README.md

-# EthioTutor - Ethiopian Tutor Marketplace
+# Tutorly - Ethiopian Tutor Marketplace

-EthioTutor is a specialized platform connecting students with qualified tutors in Ethiopia.
+Tutorly is a modern platform connecting students with qualified tutors in Ethiopia.
 It's designed to make quality education accessible while providing opportunities for educators to share their knowledge.

 ## Features